Pacific Islanders Protection Act: History

 The act was first drafted as early as 1861, more than a decade before 1872.
 Later, on 27 June 1872, the Pacific Islanders Protection Act 1872 was finally passed and received royal assent.
 The act stated it did not override an act already passed by the Legislature of Queensland.
 The 1872 act, also known as the Kidnapping Act, included measures for preventing blackbirding, such as stricter licensing procedures and patrolling British-controlled islands.
 It was unlawful for British vessels to carry native labourers absent a licence granted by a governor of any of the Australasian colonies.

 Section 3 of the 1872 act stated that British vessels cannot carry labourers from one island to another, even within the same group, unless the master has given a bond for £500.
 Later, the government proposes removing the £500 bond requirement by amending section 3 since the bond was expensive for small-scale British planters and settlers in the New Hebrides.

 The law passed in 1872 was eventually expanded and amended with a new law in 1875.
 The two acts were intended to be read as a single body of law.
 On 2 August 1875, the Pacific Islanders Protection Act 1875 (38 & 39 Vict. c.
 51) also received royal assent.
 This act gave the power to establish courts of justice and exercise jurisdiction over British subjects in the Pacific Islands.
 The Pacific Islanders Protection Acts of 1872 and 1875 were later repealed in Australia by schedule 2 of the Criminal Code Amendment (Slavery and Sexual Servitude) Act 1999 (No. 104) that was adopted on 24 August 1999.

+Subsequent developments

+The whole of the 1872 act was repealed by section 1 of, and the schedule to, the Statute Law Revision Act 1964, which came into force on 31 July 1964.

+Schedules A and B to the 1875 act were repealed by section 1(1) of, and part VII of schedule 1 to, the Statute Law (Repeals) Act 1973, which came into force on 18 July 1973.

+The whole of the 1875 act were repealed by section 1(1) of, and part IX of schedule 1 to, the Statute Law (Repeals) Act 1986, which came into force on 2 May 1986.